Quantum Mechanics in Terms of Realism

-We are now prepared to return to the question, Is nonlocality a feature of physical reality?
-Are the formulas of quantum mechanics that predict this nonlocality confirmed in specific experiments?
-Many experiments have been performed by now,$^{(198-202)}$ and the result is that they generally confirm quantum mechanics.
+Are the formulas of quantum mechanics that lead to a violation of the Bell inequality confirmed in specific experiments?
+Many experiments have been performed \cite{Rar}, \cite{Ou}, \cite{Shi}, \cite{Dun}, \cite{Giustina13} and the result is that they generally confirm quantum mechanics.
 Most experiments were concerned with the Bell inequality in its different but essentially equivalent forms.
-There are also other experiments confirming the nonlocal features,$^{(203,204)}$ but the experiments related to the Bell inequality seem to be the most stringent ones and have been subjected to the closest scrutiny.
-In all of them, except in two early cases, a violation of the respective variant of the Bell inequality has been found.
-Moreover, the violation was exactly that predicted by the formulas of quantum mechanics.
-There are reasons why the two early contradicting experi ments nowadays are considered less reliable.
-All experiments have been performed with pairs of protons that have previously interacted, or with pairs of photons from atomic cascading, two-photon decay, or parametric downconversion, where the two independent polarizations of the photons play the role of the two spin orientations of the protons.
-The probability $P(r_{\rm A},r_{\rm B}\vert a,b)$ in formula (57) or the average $E(a,b)$ are measured by means of normalized coinci dence rates and appropriate average values.
-The experiments were not absolutely conclusive because simplifying though very plausible assumptions had to be made.
+There are also other experiments confirming the nonlocal features \cite{Pau80}, \cite{Spa}, but the experiments related to the Bell inequality seem to be the most stringent ones and have been subjected to the closest scrutiny.
+In all of them, except in two early cases which are now considered unreliable, a violation of the respective variant of the Bell inequality has been found.
+Moreover, the particular type of violation was exactly that predicted by the formulas of quantum mechanics.
+The probability $P(r_{\rm A},r_{\rm B}| a,b)$ in formula (4.6) or the average $E(a,b)$ are measured by means of normalized coincidence rates and appropriate average values.
+Not all experiments were absolutely conclusive because simplifying though very plausible assumptions had to be made.
 These assumptions were necessary because the filters and detectors employed were not ideal, because the two photons in the atomic-cascade experiments are not strictly antiparallel, and because of other reasons.
-Clauser and Horne,$^{(195)}$ for example, introduced the ``no-enhancement assumption'' which means that the photon detection probabili ties [$P_{1}$ and $P_{2}$ in (58)], for every value of the variable $\lambda $, can at most be reduced but not enhanced by a polarization filter placed in front of the detector.
-Many of the simplifying assumptions have been gradually eliminated or reduced in their influence in the more recent experiments.
-For example, in all experiments before 1982 the spin-(polarization)-reference axes were fixed before the single measurements were done, hence the measurements were not separated by spacelike intervals.
-Therefore the result of A could, in prin ciple, have been transmitted to B with light (or even under-light) velocity before the measurement by B had taken place and so could have influenced B's result.
-Of course, in the actual experiments any mechanism that might, according to current knowledge, have permitted this was excluded; still the possibility was only excluded technically, not in principle.
+Clauser and Horne \cite{Cla74}, for example, introduced the ``no-enhancement assumption'', which means that the photon detection probabilities [$P_{1}$ and $P_{2}$ in (4.7)], for every value of the variable $\lambda$, can at most be reduced but not enhanced by a polarization filter placed in front of the detector (``detection loophole'').
+In subsequent experiments most of the simplifying assumptions have been gradually eliminated or reduced in their influence.